-- (D)-The Application must propose a combined annual value of at least \$10,000, or \$5,000 for Projects of twenty (20) units or fewer, for those services.
+(D) The Application must propose a combined annual value of at least \$10,000, or \$5,000 for Projects of twenty (20) units or fewer, for those services.
 In addition, any donated services must be assigned a dollar value by the provider of those services.
-Applications must contain a detailed budget clearly displaying all anticipated income and expenses associated with the Project's services program. - (2) Points will be awarded in this subdivision as follows: - (A)-Five (5) points to family Projects with after school programs of an ongoing nature.
-Programs shall-include, but are not limited to: tutoring, mentoring, homework club, art and recreation activities.
+Applications must contain a detailed budget clearly displaying all anticipated income and expenses associated with the Project's services program.

+(2) Points will be awarded in this subdivision as follows:

+(A) Five (5) points to family Projects with after school programs of an ongoing nature.
+Programs shall include, but are not limited to: tutoring, mentoring, homework club, art and recreation activities.
+Programs shall be provided on weekdays throughout the school year for at least 10 hours per week.